 Every website we visit, social media included, retains information on your preferences, your device and the way you use the site.
 The information does not identify you directly, but it does provide a more personalized web experience.
-By opting in to our Privacy Settings for Ad Relevance, Site Performance and Social Media, you’ll enjoy a more robust experience tailored to your preferences.
+By opting in to our Privacy Settings for Tailored Ads, Website Experience and Social Media Integration, you’ll enjoy a more robust experience tailored to your preferences.
 Should you choose to opt out of these preferences, some aspects of the website will not work.
 You can change your preferences for these settings at any time.

 - Wouldn’t it be easier if your favorite restaurants could recommend menu items based on your previous visits?
 That’s what we’re doing with ads.
 By opting in to this feature, you’ll get ads that are tailored to your interests in order to help you discover the best of South Carolina.